CTCycle/XREPORT-radiological-reports-generator/README.md

 ## 7. Configuration

-- Runtime/process settings: `XREPORT/settings/.env`
+- Runtime/process settings: `settings/.env`
-- Backend defaults (including DB mode): `XREPORT/settings/configurations.json`
+- Backend defaults (including DB mode): `settings/configurations.json`

 ### 7.1 Database initialization behavior

 - SQLite mode (`database.embedded_database=true`):
-  - On application startup, if `XREPORT/resources/database.db` does not exist, the app initializes the SQLite schema automatically.
+  - On application startup, if `app/resources/database.db` does not exist, the app initializes the SQLite schema automatically.
   - If the file already exists, startup skips initialization.
 - PostgreSQL mode (`database.embedded_database=false`):
   - Application startup never initializes PostgreSQL automatically.
-  - PostgreSQL initialization is manual via `XREPORT/setup_and_maintenance.bat` option `1`, which runs `XREPORT/scripts/initialize_database.py`.
+  - PostgreSQL initialization is manual via `setup_and_maintenance.bat` option `1`, which runs `app/scripts/initialize_database.py`.
   - The same script can also initialize SQLite if SQLite mode is active, but this is optional because SQLite auto-initializes on first startup.

 See also: